nitin-ranjan/nitin-ranjan/README.md

 ### Glad to see you here!

 #### Talking about Personal Stuffs :
-- 🔭 I’m currently working on my Resume.
+- 🔭 I’m currently working on something cool.
 - 🌱 I’m currently learning Data Structures and Algorithms on Leetcode.
 - 👯 I’m looking to collaborate on MERN Projects.
 - 💬 Ask me about anything, I am happy to help ;)